ansible/ansible/docsite/rst/intro_configuration.rst

 error_on_undefined_vars
 =======================

-On by default since Ansible 1.3, this causes ansible to fail steps that reference variable names that are likely typoed::
+On by default since Ansible 1.3, this causes Ansible to fail steps that reference variable names that are likely typoed::

    #error_on_undefined_vars=True

-If set to False, any '{{ template_expression }}' that contains undefined variables will be rendered in a template or ansible action line exactly as written.
+If set to False, any '{{ template_expression }}' that contains undefined variables will be rendered in a template or Ansible action line exactly as written.

 .. _executable: